FlorpyDorpinator/FlorpyDorp-IC10-Language-Support/Stationeers-ic10-main/Stationeers-ic10-main/README.md

 - **Code length validation** - Warns when approaching Stationeers' 4096-byte limit
 - **Comprehensive instruction database** with latest Stationeers updates

+## FlorpyDorp additions

+This repository contains a rebranded and enhanced fork with additional UX and language-server improvements contributed under the "FlorpyDorp" updates.
+Key additions include:

+- Runtime diagnostics toggle and immediate UX improvements
+  - A runtime diagnostics toggle (configurable in the extension) clears squiggles immediately and restarts the language server so diagnostics stay in sync with the editor.

+- Completion and identifier handling
+  - Static parameter completions (LogicType, SlotLogicType, BatchMode) are case-insensitive and tolerant of leading spaces.
+  - Static completions use a token-like icon for better visual parity with the in-game tokens.

+- New logic / batch tokens
+  - Expanded instruction database with additional logic tokens such as ReferenceId, BestContactFilter, CelestialHash, EntityState, Apex, VelocityX/Y/Z, Orientation, Forward, Density, TotalQuantity, MinedQuantity, Channel0–Channel7 and more.

+- Type inference and ReferenceId acceptance
+  - Loads (l, lb, lbn and friends) now accept `ReferenceId` and certain aggregator batch modes and will mark registers that hold ReferenceId values as DeviceId where appropriate — reducing false-positive diagnostics.

+- Hover and signature improvements
+  - Hover tooltips better preserve and display IC10-style code blocks and examples.
+Special-case handling ensures logic-type names (e.g., `ReferenceId`) show helpful inline docs even when parsed as identifiers.

+- Inlay hints and UI polish
+  - Inlay hints were repositioned to appear to the right of typed operands so they don't obstruct typing and to mirror in-game signature hints.

+- Tests, build and packaging niceties
+  - Added tests and example IC10 files that exercise ReferenceId/lb/lbn patterns.
+The extension build process and a VS Code build task were also added to simplify packaging.

 ## Installation

 1. Open Visual Studio Code.